danielfinnerty/PFDA/project/README.md

 python -m notebook
 ```

-6. Select the `problems.ipynb` file within the `project` folder.
+6. Select the `solar_assessment.ipynb` file within the `project` folder.

 7. Click on the double-arrow icon at the top to 'restart the kernell and run all cells'.

 ### Output
-From running the notebook through the above steps, plots can be seen showing the daily, weekly, and monthly usage, along with potential daily, weekly, and monthly generation potential.
-In addition to this, the potential savings are calculated, along with the results.
+From running the notebook through the above steps, plots can be seen showing the daily, weekly, and monthly usage, along with potential daily, weekly, and monthly solar generation.
+In addition to this, the estimated savings are calculated and reviewed, for supporting an overall decision.

 # End